12 Sunshine Coast Hinterland spots you’ve never heard of (until now)

 They’ve been riding the fame train ever since with coffee served inside a doughnut, apple crumble doughnuts, and Golden Gaytime doughnuts.
 Homer Simpson would be proud.

 If you’ve moved on from the doughnut craze but never met a cheese you didn’t like, make tracks for Kenilworth Dairies to sample their Red Malling Vintage and range of yoghurts.

 Want to stay the night?
-Pull into Bluff Creek Campgrounds for pet-friendly camping, mountain biking and kayking on the menu.
+Pull into Bluff Creek Campgrounds for mountain biking and kayaking on the menu.
 Oh, and glamping tents, too.